lukeoson/lukeoson-mkdocs/docs/Hire-Me/index.md

     | [Bishop Stopford](https://www.bishopstopford.com/) | 1997 - 2005 | x4 A-levels Grade A | The year they let you retake exams!

     ---

+    This chart shows a timeline of Luke's Professional Certifications and upcoming expiry.

     ```mermaid
     gantt